metaperl/binary-martingale/hacked.md

 I'm a firm believer in not putting all your eggs in one basket.
-But I did get caught with quite a few of my funds in one place in the interest in having all of my desktop wallets in once place.
+But I did get caught with quite a few of my funds in one place in the interest in having all of my desktop wallets in one place.... and saving on monthly server costs.

 If I had used 4 remote servers and distributed my wallets to those 4 places, then I would be reporting a loss of just 6 or 7 grand